hande-qmc/hande/documentation/input.rst

 System
 ^^^^^^

+These options describe the system which is to be investigated.

 **electrons** *nel*
+    Integer.

+    Required.

     Set the number of electrons in the system to be *nel*.
 **lattice** *lattice vectors*
+    Integer matrix.

+    Required.

     Set the lattice vectors (and as a result the dimensionality) of the system.
     The lines immediately after **lattice** are assumed to be the :math:`n
     \times n` matrix containing the lattice vectors of the crystal cell (i.e.